 - Ignoring unsubscribe requests sent to the “Reply-To:” address.

-Any Sponsor found to be using our products or services for spamming purposes may, at our discretion, be immediately cut off from the use of all products and services, with no refund of fees that have been paid.
-Our organization warns all of its Sponsors when signing up that if they participate in spamming activities they will be subject to the loss of services and possible legal action.
+Any client found to be using our products or services for spamming purposes may, at our discretion, be immediately cut off from the use of all products and services, with no refund of fees that have been paid.
+Our organization warns all of its clients when signing up that if they participate in spamming activities they will be subject to the loss of services and possible legal action.

 IndustryNewsletters (IN), a division of HomeActions, LLC, reserves the right to change this Policy at any time.
-If we do change the Policy, we will provide notification of the change as quickly as possible before the change takes effect and will include directions for how you can respond to the changes.
+If we do change the policy, we will provide notification of the change as quickly as possible before the change takes effect and will include directions for how you can respond to the changes.
 Continued use of our products and services after any such changes shall be considered acceptance of the new policy.

 Questions regarding this Spam Policy should be directed to the IndustryNewsletters website by selecting the “Contact Us” tab or by calling us at (240) 408-4002.